 - In the bowl of an electric stand mixer using the paddle attachment, cream together the butter and sugar on medium-high speed until fully combined and creamy (about 2-3 minutes).
 Add the egg, lemon juice, lemon zest, and vanilla extract and mix on medium speed until fully combined.
 Scrape down the sides of the bowl as needed.

-- Use a 1.5 tablespoon cookie scoop to scoop out the cookie dough into your hands.
-Roll the cookie dough ball into the sugar and repeat with the rest of the dough.
-Bake for 9-11 minutes, or just until the edge of the cookies turn golden-brown.
+- Bake for 9-11 minutes, or just until the edge of the cookies turn slightly golden brown.
 Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire rack to finish cooling.

 - Keep any leftover cookies in an airtight container on the counter for up to 7 days.